99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 (time between request and response from the backend), Latency (time between request and sending response to user), 4XXError (client side) 5XXError (server side)

-CORS: must be enabled if u want to receive calls from another domain
+CORS: must be enabled if you want to receive calls from another domain

 # CICD